Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Works well in shallow bowls or as an underplanting beneath taller species.

-Palette contribution: Cream to pale mauve flowers contribute repetition rather than visual focus.
+Cream to pale mauve flowers contribute repetition rather than visual focus.
+Suits temperate and inland gardens with dry summers.
+Works well in pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Vanilla Lily